 The Greeks created myths to explain the creation of the world and of human beings.
 Many myths described the gods and goddesses and how they related to one another and to humans.
-Primary Source For example, the myth of Prometheus (pruh•MEE•thee•uhs) tells how he stole fire from the gods and gave it to humans.
-See the Greek myth: "The Boy Who Flew," Zeus punished him for this by chaining him to a rock.
-Every pages R54-55. day, an eagle ate his liver-which grew back every night.
+For example, the myth of Prometheus (pruh•MEE•thee•uhs) tells how he stole fire from the gods and gave it to humans.
+Zeus punished him for this by chaining him to a rock.
+Every day, an eagle ate his liver-which grew back every night.
 Today, Prometheus is seen as a hero who defied unjust authority.